 There’s a reason high school and demons often find themselves intermeshed in fiction: Being a teenager can be hellish.
 From Buffy the Vampire Slayer to countless anime series, it’s a rich vein to mine, but one that’s seldom touched by video games.
-Because of this Persona 3 Portable feels fresh even though it’s a rerelease of a four year old game.
+Because of this, Persona 3 Portable feels fresh even though it’s a rerelease of a four-year-old game.

 You play one of those unfortunate few.
 It falls on your shoulders to fight against the shadows, whose attacks on citizens render them into slack-jawed vegetables.
 Luckily these few chosen people can evoke Personas, mental representations of the self that can fight against the shadows in this alternate world.
 The protagonist has the ability to summon multiple Personas, an oddity.
 You and a group of schoolmates balance school life with a demon hunting career, while trying to uncover what exactly is going on.

-It is not too complex like rock, paper, scissors feel.
-Most enemies can be analyzed for strengths and weaknesses, which plays a large role In the tactics.
+It is not too complex like rock, paper, scissors.
+Most enemies can be analyzed for strengths and weaknesses, which plays a large role in the tactic.
 Likewise, creating new Personas gives the game a lot of colour.
 Personas can be won through battle, but the bulk of them come from fusing two or more Personas together.
 There’s a collector’s urge to try to get all of them, and there’s a lot of minutia that can be mastered if you’re a power gamer.
 The game doesn’t demand this high investment, and on normal difficulty there’s no pressure to delve into the deeper annals of Persona fusion.

 The problem with Tartarus is the lack of variety.
-Each block has a slightly different aesthetic, but you’re still going through randomly generated mazes.
+Each block has a slightly different aesthetic, but you’re still going through a randomly generated maze.
 There’s an occasional mini-boss every few floors, and the full moon events are usually great set pieces, but there’s a lot of grinding.
 Going up a level, whether it be character or tower, is superficial and doesn’t feel particularly rewarding.

-It’s high praise that despite it’s repetitive dungeons, Persona 3 remains an engaging game, even on its second rerelease.
+It’s high praise that despite its repetitive dungeons, Persona 3 remains an engaging game, even on its second rerelease.
 Atlus’ focus on story has paid off handsomely.
 Instead of being dated by its repetitive gameplay, Persona 3 Portable seems just as engaging because of its storytelling.
 If you’ve already played the game there’s little reason to come back aside from a few tweaks, but for fans willing to take their first plunge into the series, it’s quite a treat.